 If I’d known that Old habits die hard, I may have been more careful in my lifestyle choices, but this would have been after I found out that Money doesn’t grow on trees.

-This would have helped when bringing home everything I bought with the money that was not growing on trees, but I kept putting the cart full of stuff before the horse, and he just wouldn’t push it home.
+This would have helped when I was bringing home everything I bought with the money that was not growing on trees, but I kept putting the cart full of stuff before the horse, and he wouldn’t push it home.

 For the adults who are on their way back to bed, these stand for, Practice makes perfect , and, If at first you don’t succeed, try, try, again.

-Don’t say I didn’t warn you with a proverb.
+Don’t say I didn’t warn you with a nice, cozy proverb.